FACING ISSUE WITH YOUR PRINTER ?

 8. Check Interference

-Other devices or appliances that interfere with your WiFi and could not connect to a printer were examples of the kind.
-This included microwaves, cordless phones, or Bluetooth devices, among others.
+Other devices or appliances that interfere with your WiFi and cannot connect to a printer are examples of this kind.
+This included microwaves, cordless phones, and Bluetooth devices, among others.
 Sometimes, a simple move from near a router or, in some cases, the printer may resolve the issue

-In case the printer’s wifi fails to work and does not respond to Wi-Fi, don’t panic.
+In case the printer not connecting to wifi, don’t panic.
 Just read further and find out a way to troubleshoot and perhaps resolve the issue.
 Getting the printer to reconnect with your WiFi is pretty hassle-free and can be done with a printer restart, network settings, and stronger WiFi.